Castell d'Aro, Platja d'Aro i S'Agaró: Modern

 During the following centuries only one municipality existed, in 1858 the area was divided with Romanyà, Bell-lloc, Santa Cristina d'Aro and Solius becoming separate from Castell d'Aro and Fanals d'Aro.
 This is regarded as the official creation of the two cities, Santa Cristina de Aro and Castell d'Aro.
 In 1843 the district was characterized by high rents, a centralized municipal model with limited suffrage.
 The elections of 1869 reflected the federal and republican character of Empordà and Fanals.
 As a result, constitutional guarantees were suspended and disarmament of the popular military service ordered by Central Government.
 The federalists took up arms supported by the inhabitants of Fanals, they participated in the Foc de Bisbal, where they faced a number of government forces.

 Between 1892 and 1969, Castell d'Aro was connected to the city of Girona and the port of Sant Feliu de Guíxols by the narrow gauge Sant Feliu de Guíxols–Girona railway.
 The line has since been converted into a greenway.

 The architect Rafael Masó Valentí was instructed by the Ensesa family to design a new residential estate at S'Agaró.
 It was designed as a self-contained garden city.
 At the same time swimming pools at Sant Pol were built as well as the luxurious Monumental Hotel and the Hotel Gavina.
 In 1962 as part of new tourist development the municipality changed its name from Fanals d'Aro to Platja d'Aro.
 The council moved their offices at the same time from Castell d'Aro to Platja d'Aro.
 The town sought to promote itself internationally; in 1964 an offer was made for a week holiday to 50 couples celebrating their silver wedding anniversary.
 Another campaign focused on honeymooners with the slogan "love is found in Platja d'Aro".

 In 1970 the City Council, owner of the Castle of Benedormiens de Castell d'Aro, ordered its first restoration.
 The oldest part was conserved dating from the 12th century.
 In 1978 a Carnival Fiesta and in 1979 the first democratic Council was elected.
 In 1983 the rooms of the Castle of Benedormiens were altered for exhibition space.
 In 1995 the old nucleus of Castell was declared as an official area of interest and conservation area by the Generalitat de Catalunya, together with S'Agaró.

+Climate

+According to the Köppen Climate Classification, Castell-Platja d'Aro has a hot-summer mediterranean climate (Csa).

+Seismic activity

+Castell-Platja d'Aro is located in a seismic zone, which means that occasionally quakes are felt but, most of them are just small vibrations or light shaking.